-Founded in 1981 by Wanda Whitsitt of Champaign, IL, LifeLine Pilots’ mission is to facilitate free air transportation through volunteer pilots for financially distressed passengers with medical and humanitarian needs.
 LifeLine Pilots began as a small group of pilots in Illinois who envisioned using their special skill of flying to help people with emergencies to reach medical centers.
 With only 40 pilots, all activity was limited to departing or arriving within the state.
-All operations were under the auspices of Illinois Emergency Services and Disaster Agency taking advantage of their 24 hour phone service and liability protection.
+All operations were under the auspices of Illinois Emergency Services and Disaster Agency taking advantage of their 24-hour phone service and liability protection.
 After five years, the group separated from the state agency to expand the service area outside of Illinois.
-Criteria was expanded to include a financial need and logistical concerns.
-Board Members served as volunteer mission coordinators.
+They expanded their criteria to include financial needs and logistical concerns.
+During this time, board members served as volunteer mission coordinators.
 The 100th mission was flown in 1987.

 By 1990, it was evident that the increase in mission activity would require a paid mission coordinator to handle the volume.
-In 1998, the move was made to relocate LifeLine Pilots’ office to Byerly Aviation at the Greater Peoria Airport and broaden the scope of activities.
-Steady growth in mission activity has underlined the importance of this decision.
-To date, over 8,900 missions have been flown by LifeLine Pilots’ Volunteer Pilots.
-The service area has grown to include free air transportation to those traveling between the Rocky Mountains and the East Coast.
+In 1998, the move was made to relocate LifeLine Pilots’ office to Peoria and broaden the scope of activities.

-The generosity of hundreds of volunteer pilots makes the mission of LifeLine Pilots’ a reality.
-Their decision to donate their time and resources to those with transportation needs has resulted in over 5,200,000 charitable nautical miles flown.
-The Volunteer Pilots come from all walks of life, are FAA certified pilots, have met the LifeLine Pilot’s volunteer pilot criteria and have a willingness to donate 100% of flight expenses.
+The generosity of hundreds of volunteer pilots makes the mission of LifeLine Pilots a reality.
+Their decision to donate their time and resources to those with transportation needs has resulted in millions of miles flown.
+The Volunteer Pilots come from all walks of life, are FAA certified pilots, have met the LifeLine Pilots volunteer pilot criteria, and have a willingness to donate 100% of flight expenses.